Halton Arp: Quasars and redshifts

 During the 1950s bright radio sources, now known as quasars, had been discovered that did not appear to have an optical counterpart.
 In 1960 one of these sources, 3C 48, was found to be associated with what appeared to be a small blue star.
 When the spectrum of the star was measured, it contained unidentifiable spectral lines that defied all attempts at explanation; John Gatenby Bolton's suggestion that these were highly redshifted sources was not widely accepted.
 In 1963 Maarten Schmidt found a visible companion to the quasar 3C 273.
-Using the Hale telescope, Schmidt found the same odd spectra, but was able to demonstrate that it could be explained as the spectrum of hydrogen, shifted by a very large 15.8% If this was due to the physical motion of the "star", it would represent a speed of 47,000 km/s, far beyond the speed of any known star and defying an obvious explanation.
+Using the Hale Telescope, Schmidt found a similar odd spectrum, but was able to demonstrate that it could be explained as the spectrum of hydrogen, shifted by a very large 15.8%.
+If this was due to the physical motion of the "star", it would represent a recessional speed of 47,000 km/s, far beyond that of any known star and defying an obvious explanation.
 Schmidt noted that redshift is also associated with the expansion of the universe, as codified in Hubble's law.
-If the measured redshift was due to expansion, then the object in question would have to be very far away, and therefore have an extraordinarily high luminosity, equally beyond any object seen to date.
+If the measured redshift was due to expansion, then the object in question would have to be very far away, and therefore have an extraordinarily high luminosity, higher than that of any object seen to date.
 This extreme luminosity would also explain the large radio signal.
-Schmidt concluded quasars are very distant, very luminous objects.
+Schmidt concluded that quasars are very distant, very luminous objects.
 Schmidt's explanation for the high redshift was not universally accepted at the time.
-Another explanation that was offered was that it was gravitational redshift that was being measured.
-Several other mechanisms were proposed as well, each with their own problems.
+Another explanation offered was that it was gravitational redshift that was being measured.
+Several other mechanisms were proposed as well, each with its own problems.